srishtishaw59/upi-analysis/README.md

 ## 📝 Notes

+- This project was developed in Google Colab for easy sharing and collaboration
-- The notebook includes outputs and visualizations from previous runs
+- The notebook includes saved outputs and visualizations from previous runs
 - Models assume the number of banks remains constant for next period forecasting
 - Month indexing is used for time series visualization
 - All financial values are rounded to 2 decimal places for clarity